Date

 Overnight: Heritage Adventurer (B, L, D)

-Disembark in Kobe and take a group transfer to Osaka airport for flights home.
+Disembark in Osaka and transfer to the airport for flights home.
 Or, continue on the Optional Extension to Kyoto.

 Pricing